MaryamAzimli/GameSuggester/README.md

 - If the QR code is not accessible, download the [Expo Go](https://expo.dev/go) app from the [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&pli=1) or [Apple App Store](https://apps.apple.com/us/app/expo-go/id982107779).
 - Open Expo Go and enter the URL shown in the terminal or DevTools manually.

+- 1. In case above mentioned does not work for you, please enable developer options.
+  2. Click on it and enable USB debugging.
+  3. After expo has started and shows several choices press on 'a' for android.
+The first time you might need to give permission and the press 'a' again.
+  4. If expo go is not downloaded it will start downloading and soon the app will automatically open on your phone

 If you still have any problems accessing the app, feel free to email us at:
 - [gamesuggester24@gmail.com](mailto:gamesuggester24@gmail.com)
 - [gamesuggester24@hotmail.com](mailto:gamesuggester24@hotmail.com)